S-crow/windows_key/README.md

 # windows_key

-vbs script to find your current Windows key
+.vbs script to find your current Windows Key